Maria Varela: Civil rights movement

-Since college, Maria Varela has been actively involved in the civil rights movementt.
+Since college, Maria Varela has been actively involved in the civil rights movement.
 She believed in what is called “the great leader” theory: in order to have a powerful social movement, the movement needs a powerful leader.
-She not only supported the people she believed to be great leaders in supporting the Civil Rights Movement, but she also functioned as a critical figure behind the camera to capture the significant moments in the Civil Rights Movement.
+She not only supported the people she believed to be great leaders in supporting the Civil rights movement, but she also functioned as a critical figure behind the camera to capture impactful moments in the Civil rights movement.

 Varela recognized the urgent issue of how the images provided for voter education materials excluded African American community and lacked diversity in racial representation.
 Thus, her works focused on documenting the significant steps made by African American leaders and captured the progression and evolvement of the Civil Rights Movement.

 Literacy works

-Maria Varela's literacy work is one of the most under-recognized and almost unstudied literacies in the U.S. However, her multimodal works, collaboratively produced by Varela and the African American community, make the important argument about community activism, which is crucial and novel but seldom discussed.
+Maria Varela's literacy work is one of the most under-recognized and under-studied literacies in the U.S. However, her multimodal works, collaboratively produced by Varela and the African American community, make the important argument about community activism, which is crucial and novel but seldom discussed.
 Her work plays a critical role in those communities developing a new ethos of place: an imagined and embodied relationship between local and national communities that offers a new identity and sense of participatory agency.

 Rural communities

 In 1968, Maria Varela was invited to start agricultural cooperatives and a community health clinic in northern New Mexico.
 New Mexico.
 Since then, she has been working with indigenous leaders to help them develop economic opportunities and protect cultural heritage within African-American, Native-American, and Mexican-American rural communities.
 Varela co-founded Ganados del Valle in 1981, a nonprofit, economic development corporation that primarily helps Latinos and Native-American communities in northern New Mexico, southern Colorado, and northeastern Arizona to preserve their pastoral cultures, lands, and water rights.
 She helped created a wool-growers cooperative that included a weaving and spinning enterprise, training in small business development, and cultural reaffirmation.
-She spent years trying to create and enable nonprofit organizations and viable enterprises to build upon and add to existing local resources, and was awarded was an MacArthur Award in 1990.
+She spent years trying to create and enable nonprofit organizations and viable enterprises to build upon and add to existing local resources, and was awarded with an MacArthur Award in 1990.